gabegm/DataEngineering/data-engineering.md

 ## What is distributed processing?

-Involves simultaniously running an application/task on multiple processors to increase performance.
+Involves simultaneously running an application/task on multiple processors to increase performance.

 ## What is CSV?
 When would you use this file type?

 A Comma Separated Value file is a delimited text file that uses a comma to separate values.
 It is fast to write, but slow to read.

-It is very easy to comprehehend for both usders and computers and made more accessible via Microsoft Excel.
+It is very easy to comprehend for both users and computers and made more accessible via Microsoft Excel.

 ## What is JSON?
 When would you use this file type?